 - Click on Yes to approve UAC.

-- At last, to merge, click on Yes and OK, might be prompted sequentially.
+- At last, to merge, click on Yes thereafter OK, which should be prompted sequentially.

 How to Remove Open or Close OneDrive from Desktop Context Menu